EXCLUSIVE-Bayer investor Artisan calls for break up

 "Then in their earnings release, the company specifically came out and said they're committed to their dividend which is the exact opposite of what they should be doing in the long term best interest of their business."

-Anderson, brought over from Swiss rival Roche ROG.S, had a testing first few months at the helm, weighed down by U.S. lawsuits claiming Bayer's weed-killer Roundup causes cancer and facing pressure from investors demanding major change.

-The German company said in an unscheduled statement last month that it was projecting a steeper fall in earnings, zero free cash flow and asset write-downs this year, in what some analysts suggested was Anderson seeking to get bad news out quickly to allow for a fresh start.

-Samra said that though the chairman of Bayer's supervisory board, Norbert Winkeljohann, has not directly written a letter back to Artisan, they have "been in contact" with the company.
+Samra said that though the chairman of Bayer's supervisory board has not directly written a letter back to Artisan, they have "been in contact."

 Samra said Artisan "has not suggested specifically how (Bayer) should restructure their business" in the letter.

-He said in the interviewthat only Bayer's Crop Science unit was "properly scaled" with "long-term advantages", while it's over-the-counter health products and pharmaceuticals units are "sub-scale", low-margin and "probably more valuable in the hands of somebody else".
+The company is made up of "one properly scaled" business that has "long-term advantages", while it's over-the-counter pharmaceuticals and pharmaceuticals units are "sub-scale", low-margin and "probably more valuable in the hands of somebody else," he said in the interview.

-The farming seed and pesticides division Crop Science, the second largest global supplier in the industry after China's Syngenta, accounts for about half of Bayer's sales.

-Large pharma player have spun off non-prescription drug businesses over the last year, with Johnson & Johnson JNJ.Nlisting Kenvue KVUE.N, and GSK GSK.L listing Haleon HLN.L in 2022.

-(Additional reporting by Ludwig Burger; Editing by Matt Scuffham and Diane Craft)
+(Reporting by Richa Naidu; Additional reporting by Ludwig Burger; Editing by Matt Scuffham)

 ((richa.naidu@tr.com; Follow me on Twitter https://twitter.com/Richa_Writes; +44 755 755 9587;))